IN THIS ARTICLE

 More: Everything you need to know about Super Visa Insurance

-A Super Visa — the most common open work permit in Canada — is not a work permit at all, so you cannot work on a Super Visa.
+A Super Visa is not a work permit.
+It is a long-term visitor visa designed for parents and grandparents of Canadian citizens or permanent residents.
 In fact, the Super Visa is actually a visitor visa for parents and grandparents of Canadian citizens or permanent residents.
-It enables them to remain in Canada for maximum 5 years at a stretch but does not authorize them to work while residing.
+It enables them to remain in Canada for a maximum of 5 years at a stretch, but does not authorize them to work while residing.

 Parents with a Super Visa are not allowed to work in Canada.
 They may spend extended time with family members and freely go wherever in Canada, but working on the Super Visa is prohibited.
 If work is your goal, your parents will have to explore options like applying for a super visa or a work permit pathway, although they are never guaranteed approval.

-Yes, you may apply for a work permit from inside Canada but you will not necessarily be approved.
+Yes, Super Visa holders may apply for a work permit from inside Canada only if they meet eligibility requirements (such as securing a valid job offer and LMIA where required).
+Approval is not guaranteed.
 Super visa to work permit requires a job offer from a Canadian employer and, in some cases, a Labour Market Impact Assessment (LMIA).
 A Super Visa does not confer a work eligibility status automatically.

-No, your parent or grandparent whose Super Visa is approved may not start finding a job immediately.
+No, your parent or grandparent, whose Super Visa is approved, may not start finding a job immediately.
 Employers can offer you a job, but please note that a Super Visa does not grant you the ability to work.
-Your parent has to have a super visa work permit applied by the parent first and approved before your parent can work.
+Your parent has to have a super visa work permit applied for by the parent first and approved before your parent can work.

-Parents on a Super Visa are also not able to work even part-time (or full-time) even if it’s no pay.
-In some cases, they allow volunteers, but only under narrow conditions that the position is truly unpaid and not filling the role of a paid employee.
-Always verify with an immigration consultant or legal adviser to not violate a visa rule.
+Parents on a Super Visa are also not able to work even part-time (or full-time), even if it’s unpaid.
+In some cases, volunteer activities are allowed only if the role is genuinely unpaid and would not normally be a paid position.
+Otherwise, it may be considered unauthorized work. that the position is truly unpaid and does not fill the role of a paid employee.
+Always verify with an immigration consultant or legal adviser to avoid violating a visa rule.

 Although a Super Visa cannot be directly converted to a work permit, depending on their eligibility, your parents can apply separately for a work permit while they’re already in Canada.
 This process is lengthy and requires approval from the government.
 Transitioning from a super visa to a work permit is possible, though not assured.